Sampling Configuration Guide

 Quick Start

 For most models, don’t think too much about the options of the sampler, and just use the defaults.
-Most sampling problems can’t easily be solved by changing the sampler, most of the time they require model changes.
+Most sampling problems can’t easily be solved by changing the sampler, but require changes to the model.
 So in most cases, simply use

 Drawing Samples